GoogleChrome/rendertron/docs/server-setup/nginx.md

 ## Set up Rendertron with nginx

-In nginx you would configure Rendertron by [setting up nginx as a reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/), but make it conditional on the `$http_user_agent` value of the request.
+To use Rendertron with nginx, [set up nginx as a reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).

-If the `$http_user_agent` is looking like a bot, send the request to Rendertron, otherwise send it to your web application directly.
+To use Rendertron only for bots, check the `$http_user_agent`.
+When it's looking like a bot, send the request to Rendertron, otherwise send it to your web application directly.

-Example configuration that uses Rendertron for every user agent that contains "bot" (case insensitive):
+### Sample configuration for a single bot

+To send requests from user agents containing `bot` to Rendertron, use the following configuration:

 ```
 server {